leksah/billeksah/README.md

-Welcome to the billeksah, a library for building plugin based GUI apps (written for Leksah).
+Welcome to billeksah, a library for building plugin based GUI apps (written for Leksah).

 Devlopers documentation can be found on the [billeksah github Wiki](https://github.com/leksah/billeksah/wiki)